 Petitions for a Stay of the Effect of a Final Order

-(1) A petition to stay the effect of any final order must be received by the department within 60 days of service of the final order.
+(1) A petition to stay the effect of any final order must be received by DEQ within 60 days of service of the final order.
 Unless specifically set forth in this rule, the procedures for petitions for a stay are those in OAR 137-003-0690 through 0700.

 (2) If a participant submits a petition for reconsideration or rehearing or a late request for hearing, the petition for a stay must accompany that petition.